Stephen C. Pepper

 Kant: What Imparts Life to Works of Art?

-to Immanuel Kant, father of our modern aesthetics, that I owe the most
+It is to Immanuel Kant, father of our modern

-challenging formulation of the problem to be dealt with by any philosophers of
+dealt with by any philosophers of art:

-“A poem may be very pretty and elegant, but is
+poem may be very pretty and elegant, but is soul-less.
+A narrative has precision and method, but is

-method, but is soul-less.
-A speech may
+soul-less.
+A speech may be good in

-say she is pretty, affable, and refined, but is soul-less.
-Now what is meant by ‘soul’ (Geist)?”4
+pretty, affable, and refined, but is soul-less.

-Indeed, this question, posed by Kant, gets to the very soul and core of
+Indeed, this question, posed by Kant, gets

-all aesthetic reflections East and West.
-Yet nevertheless the German term Geist (for ‘soul’ or ‘spirit’) is hopelessly vague, though
+nevertheless the German term Geist (for ‘soul’ or

-highly suggestive.
-“What is characteristical of the
+‘spirit’) is hopelessly vague, though highly suggestive.
+“What is characteristical of the word,” comments Henry W. Cassirer

-word,” comments Henry W. Cassirer (son of Ernest Cassirer), “is its indefiniteness.
+(son of Ernest Cassirer), “is its indefiniteness.
 Geist

 is a quality that is felt rather than thought.